George Henry Barker

 - His wife Lucy Landon Hall became a widow at his death.

-- He was buried at University of the South Cemetery in Sewanee, Franklin County, Tennessee.
+- He was interred at University of the South Cemetery, Sewanee, Franklin County, Tennessee.

 - The following appeared in The Sewanee News (April 1986): In Memoriam . . .
 George Henry Barker, C'26, retired assistant University treasurer, captain of Sewanee's 1925 football team, and a member of the Tennessee Sports Hall of Fame; on April 23, 1986, in Sewanee.
 A native of Chattanooga, he was an outstanding athlete at Baylor School before being guided to Sewanee by Alexander Guerry, later University Vice-Chancellor.
 Called "Zany" Barker by his friends, he played old-style quarterback and safety on the last Tiger football team to defeat Vanderbilt (when Vanderbilt was a southern power) — a 16-0 victory on Thanksgiving Day in 1924.
 The next year he was captain and received the Porter Cup as the outstanding athlete of the year.
 He served in the Army during World War II.
 He returned to Sewanee and served as assistant treasurer from 1949 until his retirement in 1966.
 His widow is Landon Hall Barker of Sewanee.
 He is also survived by two children, Mrs. Homer Barnes and George L. Barker, C'53.